HughNian/ncproxy/README.md

-# this is ncmq's proxy
+# this is ncmq's proxy branch dev
 # :trollface: